top1944/duckuments/docs/atoms_70_software_devel_guide/SY-howto.md

 ### `setup.py`

-This configures the Python modules in this package.
+The file [`setup.py`][setup-py] configures the Python modules in this package.

 The part to pay attention to is

     setup_args = generate_distutils_setup(
         packages=['pkg_name'],
         package_dir={'': 'include'},
     )

-The `packages` is set to a list of strings of the name of the folders inside the `include` folder.
+The `packages` parameter is set to a list of strings of the name of the folders inside the `include` folder.

 The convention is to set the folder name the same as the package name.
 Here it's the `include/pkg_name` folder.

 You should put ROS-independent and/or reusable module (for other packages) in the `include/pkg_name` folder.

-Python files under this folder (for example, the `util.py`) will be available to scripts in the catkin workspace (this package and other packages too) through
+Python files in this folder (for example, the `util.py`) will be available to scripts in the `catkin` workspace (this package and other packages too).

+To use these modules from other packages, use:

     from pkg_name.util import *

-## Writing a node
+## Writing a node: `talker.py`

-Let's look at `src/talker.py` as an example.
+Let's look at [`src/talker.py`][talker-py] as an example.

 ROS nodes are put under the `src` folder and they have to be made executable to function properly.

-You can do so by`chmod +x talker.py`.
+See: You use `chmod` for this; see [](#chmod).

 ### Header